The five lessons all fathers should teach their daughters

 It is a stereotype that, as an orientation and gender, we straight males are often lacking in emotional awareness and vocabulary.
 I have personally found this stereotype to be frequently true.
 But regardless of where one is personally, I think it’s important for fathers to reinforce for their daughters that they are loved unconditionally, no matter what they do or don’t do, or who they choose to be.

-Your hugs and kisses belong to you and are yours to give or not
+Your hugs and kisses are yours to give or not

 In addition to judgment about appearances, it’s also amazing the degree to which people—men and women alike—demand affection from small children, especially girls.
 With a bit of foresight, one can see how instilling an obligation to give affection can have potentially serious consequences down the road.